vsb-js/lab-07-template/README.md

         }
         ```
     - Follow the guide with creating a first migration and run it as per tutorial
     - If you want, you can see your database using several DB management tools.
-VSC has plugins, WebStorm has plugins or you can use for exmaple [this](https://sqlitebrowser.org/).
+VSC has plugins, WebStorm has plugins or you can use for example [this](https://sqlitebrowser.org/).
 5. ORM scheme (2 models connected via [association](https://sequelize.org/master/class/lib/associations/base.js~Association.html))
 6. Create 4 endpoints
     1. get all information via one request (from both tables)